If you are a fan of everything big, you would surely love Edworthy Park. They have big hills, big trees, big picnic areas, and big playgrounds.

 Families and community groups go to Edworthy Park for a variety of picnic areas.
 You can book picnic sites that can accommodate anywhere from 25 to 100 people.
 Some have firepits, and some have shelters.

-Picnic areas are perfectly situated within sight of a playground and near washrooms, so throwing a party here is just a piece of cake.
+Picnic sites are perfectly situated within sight of a playground and near washrooms, so throwing a party here is just a piece of cake.

 How big is Edworthy Park?